-The train is almost ready to leave for Bald Knob.
-We stopped at the depot immediately to pick up our tickets for the noon train.
+The train was almost ready to leave for Bald Knob and we stopped at the depot immediately to pick up our tickets for the noon train.
 Elizabeth, Bob and Robin and I were assigned to Car G with a bathroom.
-At noon, the train started up the grade toward Bald Knob.
+At noon, the train started up the grade.

-Some of the Mountain State Railroad & Logging Equipment Association logging equipment on display in Cass.
+Some of the Mountain State Railroad & Logging Equipment Association logging equipment on display here.

 Bob, Elizabeth and Robin are making their first trip on the Cass Scenic Railroad.